-For entities that have chosen to adopt the cost model under SFRS(I) 1-40:34, the disclosure and presentation is similar to Note 11 Property, Plant and Equipment.
-In addition, the user shall disclose the fair value of investment properties unless the entity cannot determine the fair value of the investment properties reliably, following which it shall disclose:
+Entity that has chosen to adopt the cost model under SFRS(I) 1-40:34, the disclosure requirements under paragraph 79 of SFRS(I) 1-40 shall be applied.
+Entity shall disclose the fair value of investment property unless the entity cannot determine the fair value of the investment property reliably, following which it shall disclose:

-- (a) a description of the investment properties; - (b) an explanation of why fair value cannot determined reliably; and - (c) if possible, the range of estimates within which the fair value is likely to be.
+- (a) a description of the investment property: - (b) an explanation of why fair value cannot determined reliably; and - (c) if possible, the range of estimates within which the fair value is likely to be.